abiek12/Password-Generator/README.md

 ## Description

 The Password Generator Web App is a simple and secure application developed using HTML, CSS, and JavaScript.
 It allows users to generate random, strong passwords with customizable length and character sets.
-The project is a work in progress, with ongoing learning and development.
-Future enhancements may include features such as easily copying generated passwords to the clipboard for immediate use.
+The project is a work in progress, with on going learning and development.

+**New!
+Copy to Clipboard**: Users can now easily copy generated passwords to the clipboard with a single click.
+This enhancement improves the usability of the password generator, making it more convenient for users to securely copy and use their passwords.

 ## Demo